 The City is committed to improving and ensuring compliance with CDBG program requirements.
-Though the HUD representative for the City has changed multiple times in the last couple of years, City staff continues to work with HUD staff for guidance with program administration and identifying areas for improvement.
+Though the HUD representative for the City has changed multiple times in the last few years, City staff continues to work with HUD staff for guidance with program administration and identifying areas for improvement.
 With the COVID-19 pandemic, the City along with its subrecipients have pivoted as necessary to continue meeting performance measures.
 Delays have been experienced due to supply chain and under staffing issues for the infrastructure project.
 However, most previously funded programs and activities were on schedule and grant disbursements were made in a timely manner.
 The Pittsburg grant program continues to accomplish its objectives and remain compliant as outlined below:

 - 1. Housing CDBG funds were used for the Housing Rehabilitation Loan Program to preserve and maintain the existing housing stock. - 2.
 Public Services The City has allocated funds to a variety of supportive services, including assistance for the homeless, medically uninsured, and programs for at risk youth. - 3.
 Economic Development The City funds a job training and placement program.
 Additionally, assistance was also given to support micro-enterprises that result in business and job creation. - 4.
 Infrastructure/Public Facilities The City committed to improving its infrastructure by replacing sidewalks and installing ADA ramps in eligible census tracts.
-However, due to delays experienced in the construction industry, the project was stalled and did not incur expenses in time to draw down a big portion of the project funds to meet the timeliness rule for program year 2021-2022.
+However, due to delays experienced in the construction industry, the project was stalled and did not incur expenses in time to draw down a big portion of the project funds to meet the timeliness rule for program year 2023-2024.
+Bids were issued and accepted in March 2023.
+Construction will begin shortly.